When you buy through links on our site, we may earn an affiliate commission. Learn more.

 $79.99 / year

 It was a better deal when it was free, however, relative to the prices charged for some live TV streaming services, and taking into consideration just how popular the NFL is, yes, NFL Plus is a pretty good deal.
-Unlike apps like Bally Sports Plus, which only allow sports fans to watch run of the mill regular season games, NFL+ delivers with primetime matchups, and playoff games.
+Unlike apps like Bally Sports Plus, which only allow sports fans to watch run of the mill regular season games, NFL+ delivers with primetime matchups, playoff games, and the Super Bowl.
 While the mobile only aspect will frustrate some fans, others will be more than happy to watch this NFL season from a tablet.

 Answering your NFL+ questions